dougeby/IntuneDocs/intune/intune-management-extension.md

     `psexec -i -s`

-  - If script execution reports a success but the outcome isn't happening (for instance, the script above doesn't create a file), the antivirus might be sandboxing AgentExecutor.
-The following script should always report a failure in Intune - if it reports a success, look at AgentExecutor.log to confirm the error output - the length should be >2 if the script is executing at all:
+  - If the script reports that it succeeded, but it didn't actually succeed, then it's possible your antivirus service may be sandboxing AgentExecutor.
+The following script always reports a failre in Intune.
+As a test, you can use this script:

     ```powershell
     Write-Error -Message "Forced Fail" -Category OperationStopped
     mkdir "c:\temp"
     echo "Forced Fail" | out-file c:\temp\Fail.txt
     ```

+    If the script reports a success, look at the `AgentExecutor.log` to confirm the error output.
+If the script executes, the length should be >2.

-  - If you need to capture the .error and .output, the following snippet will execute the script through AgentExecutor to PSx86 and leave the logs behind for collection (since Intune Management Extension cleans up the logs after execution):
+  - To capture the .error and .output files, the following snippet executes the script through AgentExecutor to PSx86 (`C:\Windows\SysWOW64\WindowsPowerShell\v1.0`).
+It keeps the logs for your review.
+Remember, the Intune Management Extension cleans up the logs after the script executes:

     ```powershell
     $scriptPath = read-host "Enter the path to the script file to execute"